 Participants assigned to the concentrated repayment strategy worked harder than those who dispersed their repayments, producing more words and repaying their debt 15% more quickly.

 Just goes to show, the Debt Snowball method is the way to go.
-An not just because it worked for me but because it has worked for millions of other people as well.
+And not just because it worked for me but because it has worked for millions of other people as well.

-Here is an example of the Debt Snowball Spreadsheet filled out:
+Here is an example of the Debt Snowball Form filled out: